 You may have heard rumblings in the community about a Paper "hard fork".
 This article covers what it is and what it means for Paper and the wider Minecraft server community.
 And no, it's not an eco-friendly, durable, and disposable cutlery set.

 In the software world, a fork is software that inherits and modifies another piece of software.
 Generally, a fork will keep up to date with the upstream project.
 On the other hand, a hard fork refers to a fork that no longer keeps up with the upstream project.
+They take the code from that point in time, and entirely diverge the projects and take it in their own direction from that point forward.
 There have been a few highly notable hard forks in the past, such as the Ethereum project.
 In this case, Paper is a fork of Spigot.
 A "hard fork" in Paper would mean detaching itself from Spigot.
 This change would mean Paper is its own project and must update both the API and the server itself.